Cognia Accredited | 2022 National Blue Ribbon School | College Prep

 brentgoetzinger@skuttcatholic.com

 The International Thespian Society (ITS) is the Educational Theatre Association’s student honorary organization.
-ITS recognizes the achievements of high school and middle school theatre students.
+ITS recognizes the achievements of high school theater students.
 Since 1929, EdTA has inducted more than two million thespians into ITS.
-That number continues to grow, with more than 36,000 students from around the country being inducted each year.
-Students earn points towards induction based upon the number of hours they work on productions and the cast/crew role they fill.
+More than 36,000 students from around the country are inducted each year.
+Students earn points towards induction based upon the number of hours they work on productions and the cast and/or crew roles they fill.

 Intramurals +